 Are you a student that needs funding for your program?
 If so, the John D. O’Bryant African American Institute invites you to apply for a Student Programming Grant!
 The purpose of this grant is to support students in their efforts towards making the Northeastern’s community thrive, through innovative programming.
 These grants are intended for students or student groups (both graduate and undergraduate) who need financial resources to help their initiative.

-The John D. O’Bryant African American Institute, will fund a wide range of events, including performances, mixers, panels, lectures, film screenings, group conference attendance to name a few.
-Appropriate expenses include (but not limited to) speaker/ performer fees, marketing materials, group travel, awards, food, and other supplies needed for the event.
+The John D. O’Bryant African American Institute will fund a wide range of events, including performances, mixers, panels, lectures, film screenings, and group conference attendance, to name a few.
+Appropriate expenses include (but are not limited to) speaker/ performer fees, marketing materials, group travel, awards, food, and other supplies needed for the event.
 The JDOAAI will fund projects up to $1,000.
-The committee will determine the amount awarded to a project (full or partial funding), which will be based on several factors including the scope and overall impact of the project, as well the volume of requests.
+The committee will determine the amount awarded to a project (full or partial funding), which will be based on several factors, including the scope and overall impact of the project, as well as the volume of requests.
 Please keep in mind resources are limited; we want to ensure there is enough funding for all applicants.
 Funding priorities include, but are not limited to:

 - Programming related to cultures and traditions in the African Diaspora.

 Applications are rolling.
-Applications must be submitted a minimum of 30 days prior to the date of the event.
+Applications must be submitted a minimum of 30 days before the date of the event.
 However, please keep in mind applications will be reviewed on the first of each month.
 You will receive notification of your funding within seven days.